PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     - ecr:DescribeRepositories
     - ecr:GetAuthorizationToken

+    If you want to use AWS managed policies, you can use the following:

+    - AmazonECS_FullAccess
+    - AmazonEC2FullAccess
+    - IAMFullAccess
+    - AmazonEC2ContainerRegistryFullAccess

+    Note that the above policies will give you all the permissions needed, but are more permissive than necessary.

     Docker is also required to build and push images to your registry.
 You can install Docker [here](https://docs.docker.com/get-docker/).